 For a more detailed article on the new date-time library, have a look here.

 2. Using LocalDate

 The new java.time package contains a number of classes that can be used for representing Date.

 Each class differs by the additional information it stores in addition to the Date.

-	The basic LocalDate just contains the date information, while LocalDateTime contains date as well as time information.
+The basic LocalDate just contains the date information, while LocalDateTime contains date and time information.

-	Similarly, more advanced classes such as OffsetDateTime and ZonedDateTime contains additional information about offset from UTC and information about time-zone respectively.
+Similarly, more advanced classes, such as OffsetDateTime and ZonedDateTime, contain additional information about offset from UTC and about time-zone, respectively.

-	In any case, all these classes support direct methods to extract Year, Month and Date information.
+In any case, all of these classes support direct methods to extract Year, Month, and Day information.

-	Let’s explore these methods to extract information from a LocalDate instance name localDate.
+Let’s explore these methods to extract information from a LocalDate instance named localDate.

 3.1.
 Get Year